redsach/redsach.github.io/_pages/research.md

 ![]() <img src="/images/IMG_P5.jpeg"  width="900">

-Modelling Space Weather Effects in the Polar Ionosphere
+Modelling Magentosphere-Ionosphere Coupling
 ------
-* The polar ionosphere is coupled to the magnetosphere, driving space weather effects on Earth
+* The ionosphere is directly coupled to the Sun and solar wind via the magnetosphere
-* This includes the creation of the Aurora Borealis, as well as heating the region, and modifying its composition and dynamics
+* This relationship changes the polar ionosphere, modifying its composition, dynamics, and behaviour
-* These effects are captured by physics-based (MHD) and data-driven (ML) models
+* We capture these effects with magnetohydrodynamic (MHD) models, ground based measurements, and satellites
-* This project will enhance the capabilities of these models, improving their usefuless and credibility
+* This project uses AI to ehance the capabilities of these models and observations, improving their robustness and accuracy
-* Works are being carried out at the National Institute of Polar Research in Japan 国立極地研究所
+* Works are being carried out at the National Institute of Polar Research (国立極地研究所) in Japan

 <br/>
 <br/>